FjjDessoyCaraballo/restaurant-data/README.md

 python3 dbCreation.py
 ```

-This line creates the database named `wolt_mock.db` using the tables from `tables.sql` inside `task1/sql/schema/`.
+This line creates the database named `restaurant_mock.db` using the tables from `tables.sql` inside `task1/sql/schema/`.
 Afterwards you can test the queries using the following commands (considering that you are in the same directory as the db)

 Be sure to have SQLite3 installed on your device.
 If you are using Linux Ubuntu, you can use the following line: